-As a guide, this appliance requires 3410mm2 of permanently open vent in a well-sealed house, but this reduces to 660mm2 for a
+As a guide, this appliance requires 3410mm2 of permanently open vent in a well-sealed house, but this reduces to 660mm2 for a house with much higher air permeability.
+It is unlikely that a house built before 2008 will be well-sealed unless extensive measures have been taken to improve air tightness.

-Older houses are unlikely to have been tested but are unlikely to achieve an air permeability of less than 5.0 m3/(h.m2) at 50Pa unless the building fabric has been substantially upgraded.
+Older houses are unlikely to have been tested but are unlikely to achieve an air permeability of less than 5.0 m3/(h.m2) at 50 Pa unless the building fabric has been substantially upgraded.